 Task Group 2 developed professional standards for public health practice for pharmacists.

 Task Group 3 looked at consolidating and developing the evidence-base and research for pharmacy’s contribution to public health.
 A literature review has been completed and funds have been secured to do further work looking at community pharmacy and the changing commissioning structures.

-Community Pharmacy and Public Health – evidence base review (February 2013)
+Community Pharmacy and Public Health – evidence base review (published January 2014)

 Task Group 4 identified how and where community pharmacy sits within the new system architecture for the NHS, public health and social care.
 A report was published by the NHS Confederation on behalf of the Forum in October 2013.

 Task Group 5 has started to consider the workforce and training implications of the recommendations from groups 1-4.